New York Central Railroad: Vanderbilt years: 1867–1954

+The back shops at West Albany, New York were unable to keep up with repairs to rolling stock, so additional shops were established east of Buffalo at Depew (1892), Croton-on-Hudson (Harmon Shops, 1907), and Oak Grove, Pennsylvania (Avis Shops, 1902).
+The Harmon Shops were particularly important as locomotive power was switched out from steam to electric at that point as trains approached New York City.

 Topography

-The generally level topography of the NYC system had a character distinctively different than the mountainous terrain of its archrival, the Pennsylvania Railroad.
+The generally level topography of the NYC system had a character distinctively different from the mountainous terrain of its archrival, the Pennsylvania Railroad.
 Most of its major routes, including New York to Chicago, followed rivers and had no significant grades other than West Albany Hill and the Berkshire Hills on the Boston and Albany.
 This influenced a great deal about the line, from advertising to locomotive design, built around its flagship New York-Chicago Water Level Route.

 Bypasses

 A number of bypasses and cutoffs were built around congested areas.

 The Junction Railroad's Buffalo Belt Line opened in 1871, providing a bypass of Buffalo to the northeast as well as a loop route for passenger trains via downtown.
 The West Shore Railroad, acquired in 1885, provided a bypass around Rochester.
 The Terminal Railway's Gardenville Cutoff, allowing through traffic to bypass Buffalo to the southeast, opened in 1898.

 The Schenectady Detour consisted of two connections to the West Shore Railroad, allowing through trains to bypass downtown Schenectady.
 The full project opened in 1902.
 The Cleveland Short Line Railway built a bypass of Cleveland, Ohio, completed in 1912.
 In 1924, the Alfred H. Smith Memorial Bridge was constructed as part of the Hudson River Connecting Railroad's Castleton Cut-Off, a 27.5-mile-long freight bypass of the congested West Albany terminal area and West Albany Hill.

 An unrelated realignment was made in the 1910s at Rome, when the Erie Canal was realigned and widened onto a new alignment south of downtown Rome.
 The NYC main line was shifted south out of downtown to the south bank of the new canal.
 A bridge was built southeast of downtown, roughly where the old main line crossed the path of the canal, to keep access to and from the southeast.
 West of downtown, the old main line was abandoned, but a brand-new railroad line was built, running north from the NYC main line to the NYC's former Rome, Watertown and Ogdensburg Railroad, allowing all NYC through traffic to bypass Rome.